-We have 21days left until the new year, which is about the minimum amount of time needed to form a new habit.
-Personally I'd like to order out less and cook more, so today I'm starting that process as we head into 2018.
+We have 21days left until the new year.
+This is about the minimum amount of time needed to form a new habit.
+Personally I’d like to order out less and cook more, so today I’m starting that process as we head into 2018.

 A previous article I wrote about habit formation discusses the science behind habits and helpful steps to form a new habit.

 That article is a good introduction to habits, so check that out if you want to learn more about the basics of habit formation; here I’m going to dive more into what has helped me replace unwanted habits in the past.